ben-rowan/doctrine-assert/README.md

 # doctrine-assert

-A set of PHPUnit database assertions powered by Doctrine.
+A set of PHPUnit database assertions for your Doctrine entities.

 ## Usage

 ### Trait

-To add `doctrine-assert` to your tests you simply `use` the provided trait in your test.
+To add `doctrine-assert` to your tests you simply `use` the provided trait in your test class.

 ```php
 use DoctrineAssertTrait;